Watch the film where Magdalenas shares her view on Yin yoga.

 “Qi flows where attention goes” – Chinese proverb.

-Yin yoga was originally called Daoist yoga and originated in China and Chinese medicine.
-Instead of using needles or acupressure to stimulate the various meridians, the body is placed in different positions for longer stretches of time.
-These positions gives us the same kind of meridian stimulation as acupuncture/acupressure.
-Meridians are channels through which Qi (vital energy) flows through the body.
-It´s similar to electric cables that transmit energy.
-In Yin yoga there are mainly twelve major meridians.
-Six of the twelve meridians begin or end in the feet, these are called yin meridians.
-The equivalent is the yang meridians, beginning or ending in the hands/head.
+Yin yoga was originally called Daoist yoga and is inspired by the process of Qi Gung, originating in China and Chinese medicine.
+Instead of using standing postures (Qi Gung) , needles or pressure to stimulate Qi and the various meridians, the body is placed in different reclined positions for longer stretches of time.
+These positions give us the same kind of meridian/Qi stimulation as acupuncture/acupressure.
+Meridians are channels in which Qi (vital energy) flows through the body.
 The meridians are connected to internal organs.
-The liver and gall bladder, the kidneys and the bladder, heart and small intestine, colon and lungs and the spleen and stomach.
-Their health is the basis of human life according to Chinese medicine and it is the body’s inner organs that keep us healthy and alive.
+Their health is the basis of human life according to Chinese medicine.
+It is the body’s inner organs that keep us healthy and alive.
+Yin yoga is a very effective tool in balancing our mental and physical health.
+By resting and letting the "gravity do the job" we allow a free flow of Qi.

 Magdalena has explored TCM at the Acupuncture Academy in Stockholm www.akupunkturakademin.se and also through her friend and teacher Dr. Jana Särman www.odlalivet.se